Mimerme/donbot.rs/README.md

 # donbot.rs
-### DonBot is aimed to be an automated content creation toolkit for streamers and enthuisiets alike.
+### DonBot is aimed to be an automated content creation toolkit for streamers and enthuisiets

 ## Structure
 All drivers and build targets should be stored under ```/src```.